asadqureshi12/cardiometabolic-deterioration/README.md

 ## 1. Clinical Problem

-Cardiometabolic disease — encompassing Type 2 diabetes, cardiovascular disease, hypertension, and chronic kidney disease — represents the highest burden of morbidity and hospitalisation in NHS secondary care.
-Deterioration in this population is characterised by gradual, simultaneous biomarker trajectory changes across multiple physiological domains.
-Standard clinical monitoring is episodic and reactive.
-This system demonstrates a proactive, longitudinal monitoring architecture that aggregates biomarker signals into a structured deterioration prioritisation output using a one-year observation window.
+Chronic cardiometabolic deterioration rarely presents as a single catastrophic event.
+In routine NHS care, deterioration is often distributed across multiple biomarker domains over months or years — rising HbA1c, worsening systolic blood pressure, declining renal function, or persistent LDL elevation.
+These changes are typically reviewed independently during episodic disease-specific encounters rather than aggregated into a longitudinal deterioration signal.

-All clinical thresholds and escalation criteria are derived from NICE, KDIGO, RCPath, and QOF guidance.
+This project explores whether guideline-defined biomarker exceedance, temporal trajectory, and instability signals can be combined into a transparent rule-based prioritisation architecture for longitudinal surveillance of chronic disease cohorts.
+All thresholds and escalation criteria are derived from NICE, KDIGO, RCPath, and QOF guidance.
 No thresholds were invented or calibrated to the dataset.

 ---